How it works

 The dose of citalopram in mg given as drops is a bit lower than that of tablets.
 This is because the drops are made slightly differently to the tablets, so a conversion factor is applied.

 Your doctor will probably start you on a low dose (10-20mg) and then increase it slowly over two to four weeks to a dose that works for you (usually between 20mg-40mg a day).
-This is because at first citalopram may make you feel anxious or sick but starting with a low dose makes this less likely to happen.
+This is because citalopram may make you feel anxious or sick at first, but starting with a low dose makes this less likely to happen.

 The tablets may not be suitable for you if you have problems eating some sugars or dairy (milk-based) foods, as they contain lactose.